forcedotcom/salesforcedx-vscode/contributing/publishing.md

 1. `git merge release/vxx.y.z`
 1. `git push`

+## Manual Publish in Open VSX Registry
+### Option 1: Using the Open VSX Website UI

+1. Log in [Open VSX](https://open-vsx.org/) with the svc-idee-bot github account username and password.
+2. In the Open VSX main page, find the settings by clicking the account avatar.
+3. Go to the "Extensions" section under settings.
+Click the "publish extensions" button to drag and drop the vsix file to publish it.

+### Option 2: Using the CLI Tool
+1. Get the publish token from the LastPass shared folder.
+2. Run `npx ovsx publish <vsix-file> -p <token>` locally to publish the vsix file on Open VSX.
 # Tips

 1. In order to make a previously unpublished extension publishable there are a